duyquang91/JsonUI/README.md

 By using **JsonUI** client apps (iOS & Android), after scanning the QR code above, we get the UI look like this:

 ![](srcs/rendered.png)

+## UI Components

+All UI components will be stored in the `formBody` key of json.
+The value of `formBody` key is an array consists of UI elements.

+### Label
+Label will be stored in the `label` key inside the `formBody`.
+Label will be rendered as a text with configurations.